hujhax/austin-improv-wiki/Franz & Dave.md

 Franz & Dave was conceived in the [[The Hideout Theatre|Hideout's]] green room during a show sometime in early 2011.
 The duo debuted as part of [[ColdTowne Theater|ColdTowne]]'s [[Shakedown]], hosted by [[Brett Tribe]].
 They played to an audience of six that night.

 ## Format
-Thus far, Franz & Dave have performed one format, wherein the characters of Kafka and Lynch collaborate on a "movie" based on the audience's suggestion (typically a dull or menial occupation, ala Kafka).
+Franz & Dave's usual format has the characters of Kafka and Lynch collaborating on a "movie" based on the audience's suggestion (typically a dull or menial occupation, ala Kafka).
 The characters begin by scene painting, then break into and out of scenes from the "movie" as desired.

+In [[The 44-Hour Improv Marathon]], the duo introduced "Pine Falls", an improvised take on *[http://en.wikipedia.org/wiki/Twin_Peaks Twin Peaks]*

 ## Media
 ### Videos